sumeetcode88/SuperStore-Sales-Analysis/README.md

 The primary objective of this project is to Analyse Superstore sales using Tableau.

 # Dataset:
-* We are working on sheet "Orders" in Superstore.xls file
+* We are working on sheet "Orders" in Superstore.xlsx file
 * This file has 9994 rows and 21 columns
 * This data belongs to period from 2014 to 2017